Sponsor Licence Guidance

 Pay the appropriate application fee, which varies depending on the type of licence and the size of your organisation.
 The application cost is £536 for a small company or charity, and £1,476 for a medium/large company.
 Paying the correct fee is crucial to avoid delays or reapplying.

-If you’re looking for more info, we have written a comprehensive guide to Sponsor Licence costs and fees, make sure to check it out!
+If you’re looking for more info, we have written a comprehensive guide to Sponsor Licence application costs and fees, make sure to check it out!

 Step 7: Potential Home Office Compliance Visit